LucaUrban/ADM-HM5/README.md

 5. __`function4.py`__:
      > A python file that contains all the function needed to produce the solution for the fourth functionality.

+5. __`function4v2.py`__:
+     > A second version of the function that produces a solution for the fourth functionality.

+6. __`main HM5.ipnynb`__:
+     > A jupiter notebool file that contains all the functions and the code related to this homework.

 __`Team members: Luca Urban - Dario Cappelli - Shokoufeh Mansouri `__